Entity-Assist/EntityAssistReactive/PROMPT_LIBRARY_RULES_UPDATE.md

   - Enforce prompt language alignment in docs and examples: use WebAwesome component names when prompting and naming (e.g., WaButton, WaIconButton, WaInput, WaCluster for rows, WaStack for columns/stacks).
 Link to generative/frontend/webawesome/README.md → “Prompt Language Alignment”.
   - For new components, add <name>.rules.md and update the index.
 - JWebMP wrappers
   - Provide wrapper-specific rules where needed; link to underlying WebAwesome or Web Component contracts.
+When the WebAwesome wrapper is selected, include rules/generative/frontend/jwebmp/webawesome/README.md and its glossary for prompt alignment (WaButton/WaInput/WaCluster/WaStack, asset configurator).
+  - If AgCharts is selected, load rules/generative/frontend/jwebmp/agcharts/README.md (enterprise extras: rules/generative/frontend/jwebmp/agcharts-enterprise/README.md) and align listener naming to topic glossary.
+  - If the JWebMP Client library is selected, include the JWebMP Client topic index (rules/generative/frontend/jwebmp/client/README.md) and its subtopics (configuration/JPMS, interception, rendering, reactive, logging, nullness, examples).
+  - If the JWebMP TypeScript client is selected, include the JWebMP TypeScript topic index (rules/generative/frontend/jwebmp/typescript/README.md) and its subtopics (dependency map, scanning/runtime, testing, annotations).
 - EntityAssist / ORM-like libraries
   - Provide modular rules for entities, repositories, transactions, testing, threading, and anti-patterns.
 - Service/Framework libraries